 Now what makes the string swing more or less? – the speed with which the hammer hits it!

-WRONG, WRONG, WRONG and for anyone that needs telling again, WRONG.
+WRONG, and for anyone that needs telling again, WRONG.

 The correct answer is the FORCE with which the hammer deflects the string.
 Force and speed are not the same thing.
-And here is a simple example.
+Here is a simple example.

-Imagine you are on a swing, but you don’t have any legs so you can’t move unless some kindly person gives you a push.
+Imagine you are on a swing, but you are very lazy.
+You refuse to swing unless some kindly person gives you a push.
 The kindly person may push gently and swing you in a small arc, or they may push firmly and you swing in a large arc.
 But small or large, it takes you exactly the same amount of time to make one complete swing, back and forth.
 (If you don’t believe that, ask Galileo.
 He was so smart he already knew it 400 years ago).

-Just a little more science.
-Let’s say you want to swing so high you can see right over the roof tops.
-It’s your partner (ie. the hammer) that is going to set you in motion.
-Now, they have choice how they do it.
-If they like you, they may gently bring their hands to your back(side) and give you a nice progressive thrust with a follow-through action (just like a tennis player) to send you on your way.
+First, a little more science.
+Let’s say you demand to swing so high you can see right over the roof tops.
+Now, the kindly person can choose to gently make contact with your back(side) and give you a nice progressive thrust with a follow-through action (just like a tennis player) to send you soaring on your way.

 Now relate that to the strings on your piano.
 If they are violently thumped into vibration they will ‘feel’ very different from how they do if you progressively coax them into motion.
 And how your strings ‘feel’ matters very much to the sound they make.